 Stickers and waterproof cards have been distributed by Seafood Industry Victoria to 580 fishers across the state.
 These are to be placed on fishing vessels for easy access.

 The on-board information includes examples of finds to report, what to do if something is found and a dedicated mobile number to call maritime archaeologists at Heritage Victoria.

 Frequently asked questions

-A Q&A document has been prepared to provide answers to frequently asked questions on the program and the reporting of discoveries.
+A questions and answers document has been prepared to provide answers to frequently asked questions on the program and the reporting of discoveries.